SaumonNet/proxmox-nixos/README.md

 }
 ```

-For more options, you can consult the module in [modules/declarative/default.nix](modules/declarative/default.nix),
+You can find an exhaustive list of options in [modules/declarative-vms/options.nix](modules/declarative-vms/options.nix),
-or the official [documentation](https://pve.proxmox.com/pve-docs/api-viewer/#/nodes/{node}/qemu) of the Proxmox API.
+or in the official [documentation](https://pve.proxmox.com/pve-docs/api-viewer/#/nodes/{node}/qemu) of the Proxmox API.

 Then configure the access to the Proxmox API: